 Board of Directors of Disability Rights California

-The Board of Directors guides DRC in developing and fulfilling its mission and vision.
+The Board of Directors guides DRC.
+It helps us create and live up to our mission and vision.

-Our Board meets four times per year in locations throughout the state.
-DRC pays for all travel, room, and board expenses connected with Board meetings.
-We also provide reasonable disability-related accommodations for Board members.
-Members are not paid an honorarium for their services.
-Review the Board job description, how to apply and frequently asked questions about our Board.
+Our Board meets four times per year.
+It meets in places around the state.
+DRC pays for all travel, room, and meal costs for the meetings.
+We offer reasonable disability-related accommodations.
+Board members are not paid.
+Review the Board job description, how to apply and frequently asked questions.

 Public Members on Board Committees